Swallowed by the Deep

 Binaural web version 6 min 00 sec Best experienced on headphones

-The player uses a binaural render of the Atmos composition, so the piece can be experienced on headphones.
+The player uses a binaural render of the spatial audio production, so the piece can be experienced on headphones.

 Project context

-Swallowed by the Deep is a narrative Dolby Atmos composition about a diver trapped inside a whale.
+Swallowed by the Deep is a narrative podcast about a diver trapped inside a whale.
 The piece is built as a physical listening experience, using spatial movement to make loneliness, pressure and claustrophobia felt.

 Spatial dramaturgy

-The composition follows three acts: introduction, conflict and resolution.
-The whale’s heartbeat, sloshing movement, blood currents and underwater space are placed as objects around the listener, while the diver moves through the height layer inside the whale’s body.
+The story follows three acts: introduction, conflict and resolution.
+The whale’s heartbeat, sloshing movement, blood currents and underwater space are placed around the listener, while the diver moves through the height layer inside the whale’s body.

 Sonic structure